AlfishanShaikh/ai-ticket-triage-agent/README.md

 **AI Ticket Triage Agent – Redefining IT Support.**
 An intelligent solution designed for the modern era of managed services — automated, scalable, and adaptive.
 Born at SuperHack 2025 to empower IT teams and MSPs with AI-driven efficiency and actionable insights.

+---

+## ⚠️ Note

+This is currently an **idea and prototype** developed for the SuperHack Hackathon 2025.
+We are actively working on features and improvements to make AI Ticket Triage Agent production-ready.

+---

+## © Copyright

+© 2025 Shaikh Alfishan.
+All rights reserved.